Ammar-V/Portfolio/portfolio/project-descriptions/autoronto/autoronto.md

 The University of Toronto's Self-Driving Car Team, <a href="https://www.autodrive.utoronto.ca/" target="_blank">aUToronto</a>, is a student-led design team that competes every year at the GM/SAE AutoDrive Challenge Series.
 We are tasked with building a level 4 autonomous vehicle that can navigate through numerous static and dynamic challenges in an urban environment created at MCity, Michigan.

 ![Artemis: the self-driving car developed on by aUToronto](https://github.com/Ammar-V/Portfolio/blob/new/portfolio/project-descriptions/autoronto/highway.jpeg?raw=true)\
-*Artemis: the self-driving car we work on.
+*Artemis: our self-driving car.
 Source: aUToronto*
 <br></br>

 #### What is Level 4 Autonomy?